Updated 14/01 (deadline & interview date changes)

-Anonymous asked: Hi Matt, we just wanted to let you know we had discovered that our number was set to Isle of Man.
+Anonymous said: Hi Matt, we just wanted to let you know we had discovered that our number was set to Isle of Man.
 We rolled out a real UK number last December.
 Please accept our apologies for the inconvenience.
 More information is available on our blog--which this site won't allow me to attach.
 But if you google: "Poll everywhere UK blog" the first result is a blog post with more information.
 Warm regards, Poll Everywhere

 Thank you!
 Link to UK Local Number for anyone reading & I will publicise elsewhere.